-Is your deep fryer not working?
+Is your deep fryer not working, and it’s driving you up the wall?
 You might be suffering from a fried circuit board.
-Here are all 6 known issues, with fixes.

 Deep fryers are incredible pieces of equipment.
-I can’t fathom the idea of a world where the delicious foods they provide, do not exist.
-It’s nightmarish.
+I can’t fathom the idea of a world where the delicious foods they provide don’t exist.

-Below, you’ll find a list of the most common causes behind your deep fryer not working, and the solutions you can implement to address them.
-By the end of it, I’m confident that your unit will be as good as new.
+Below, you’ll find a list of the most common causes behind your deep fryer not working and the solutions you can implement to address them.

 Ready?
 Let’s get to work.

 “Not working” is a broad term, so let me elaborate.
 Your deep fryer might not be:

 - Staying lit.

 - Heating up.